theBestPatate/myconfig.nvim/README.md

 ## NixOs specific
 ### Marksman doesn't work ?

 If you're using Nix,you're used to things not working.
-Marksman doesn't work out of the gate and if you read the logs you may see something related to icu-lib ...
+Marksman doesn't work out of the box and if you read the logs you may see something related to icu-lib ...

 Assuming you have Marksman installed, adding this to your nix config should fix it.
 ```nix